Civil Court: CONTRACTS

 – contract that is clear, complete, and unambiguous does not require judicial

-construction – trial court did not err in awarding damages to Plaintiff/client when
+construction – trial court did not err in entering final judgment in favor of Tenant

 Attorney for Appellant

 Attorney for Appellee

 ORDER AND OPINION

 THIS CAUSE came before the Court on appeal, filed by E & A, Inc., d/b/a Bay Bazaar (Bay Bazaar), from the Final Judgment for Defendant, entered June 10, 2005, in favor of Jeanne Abou Sharaka, d/b/a Diamond Gifts (Diamond Gifts).
 Upon review of the briefs, the record and being otherwise fully advised, the Court affirms the trial court’s ruling as set forth below.

 The record shows that on November 24, 2003, Bay Bazaar filed a complaint seeking to evict Diamond Gifts from commercial retail space for Diamond Gifts’ failure to pay common area maintenance charges pursuant to terms of the parties’ lease.
 The complaint attached the required statutory 3-day notice, dated November 7, 2003, in which Bay Bazaar demanded the accrued maintenance charges from Diamond Gifts totaling

 $ 19,422.00, for years 1998 through 2002.
 Diamond Gifts answered the complaint and raised several affirmative defenses including laches and that Bay Bazaar failed to provide a breakdown of claimed expenses.